 Hormel Foods Announces Two-For-One Stock Split

-"We are excited to announce this proposed two-for-one stock split following a decade of strong performance," said Jeffrey M. Ettinger, chairman of the board, president and chief executive officer at Hormel Foods.
-"This decision acknowledges our track record of providing our shareholders solid long-term returns and demonstrates our confidence that we will continue to grow our sales and earnings in the future.
-We anticipate this will also put our stock price in a more attractive trading range for a number of individual investors."
+“For the second time in the last five years, we are excited to announce a proposed two-for-one stock split,” said Jeffrey M. Ettinger, chairman of the board and chief executive officer at Hormel Foods.
+“This decision acknowledges our track record of providing our shareholders solid long-term returns and demonstrates our confidence that we will continue to grow our sales and earnings in the future.
+In addition, we anticipate this will also put our stock price in a more attractive trading range for a number of individual investors.”

-Stockholder approval of the stock split is required during the company's Annual Meeting being held on Monday, Jan.
-31, 2011.
-Under the proposal, the number of authorized shares of voting common stock would increase from 400 million to 800 million.
+Stockholder approval of the stock split is required during the company’s Annual Meeting being held Tuesday, Jan.
+26, 2016.
+Under the proposal, the number of authorized shares of voting common stock would increase from 800 million to 1.6 billion.

 The Board of Directors established Jan.
-31, 2011, as the record date for stockholders who will be entitled to receive the split shares.
+26, 2016, as the record date for stockholders who would be entitled to receive the split shares.
 One additional share of common stock will be issued to stockholders around Feb.
-14, 2011, for each share of common stock they hold on the record date.
+9, 2016, for each share of common stock they hold on the record date.